aivruu/PythonProgrammingTest/README.md

 # PythonProgrammingTest
-My test of my programming class made on Python
+My today programming test made on the Python language, originally made on Java.